The Belt and Road Initiative – About

-The Belt and Road involves East Asia, Southeast Asia, Central Asia, Middle East and North Africa, South Asia and Europe, passing through a total of 65 countries.
+The Belt and Road involve East Asia, Southeast Asia, Central Asia, the Middle East and North Africa, South Asia and Europe, passing through a total of 65 countries.
 If you would like to view the countries involved, see here.

 What does this infrastructure mean for freight and trade?

 One of the main reasons the Belt and Road was implemented was to provide routes for transportations, predominantly for trade purposes and the movement of goods.
 This has created a hub for freight and shipments across the globe, supplying the logistics industry with a mutual route for all the countries involved in the infrastructure agreement.
 Therefore, this connection could provide import and export loads with larger opportunities and a smoother process for the trade supply chain.